cicirello/user-statistician/README.md

 ```

 Since the image is now in a different branch than your README,
-you then need to modify the markdown used to insert the
+you also need to modify the markdown used to insert the
 image into your profile README to refer explicitly to that branch
 as follows: